frank038/Calendario/README.md

 Date limitation: if an event is longer than one day, it will appear only in the day it starts.

+Personalizations: in the top of the file some settings can be changed.

 ![My image](https://github.com/frank038/Calendario/blob/master/image.png)